hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 * @rseger About `?` / `help` - do you know that pressing `Tab` in the GUI console while you type gives you a list of all words starting with what you have typed?  `? di` `Tab` would give you `difference dir dir? dirize distance? divide` - that way you wouldn't  have missed `dir?`

 [18:07:33](#16173004536052RRGkY:gitter.im) <GalenIvanov (Galen Ivanov)>:
 @toomasv Thank you for the grammar of function's spec.
-(I expected to see a diagram though í ½í¸„ )
+(I expected to see a diagram though ğŸ˜„ )

 [18:08:57](#16173005376055DJORa:gitter.im) <toomasv>:
 @GalenIvanov Here you go